Dance Program

 RECITAL:

-Participants will perform at an end of the year recital scheduled for FRIDAY, MARCH 8TH and SATURDAY, MARCH 9TH at NATHAN HALE HIGH SCHOOL.
+Participants will perform at an end of the year recital scheduled for FRIDAY, FEBRUARY 21 and SATURDAY, FEBRUARY 22 at NATHAN HALE HIGH SCHOOL.

 ACRO: Learn the fundamentals of movement, timing and stunts.
 We will focus on flexibility, body strengthening and stunts.